oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/external-integration-wechat-work-oauth2-integration.md

 :::

-# 二、Access Preparation
+# Ⅱ、Access Preparation
-## （一）Understand Enterprise WeChat Identity Authentication (Password-Free Login)
+## （Ⅰ）Understand Enterprise WeChat Identity Authentication (Password-Free Login)
 For the tutorial on using server-side API identity authentication (password-free login) to implement logging in to third-party websites: [Enterprise WeChat OAuth2.0](https://work.weixin.qq.com/api/doc/90000/90135/91437)

-## （二）Create an Enterprise WeChat Application
+## （Ⅱ）Create an Enterprise WeChat Application
 1. Log in to the [Enterprise WeChat Management Console](https://work.weixin.qq.com/wework_admin/loginpage_wx)
 2. Go to "Application Management" --> "Self-Built Application" and create a new application
 3. Record the following parameters: